mayagao/ai-learning-resources/pages/terminologies.md

 ## Prompting

 Prompting is about crafting instructions to get the best results from AI models.
 Effective prompts are specific, define roles, clarify objectives, and provide examples, similar to giving clear instructions to a person.
 Prompting styles vary: creative tasks may need open-ended prompts, while consistent outputs require detailed examples.
 Techniques like chain-of-thought prompting and few-shot learning help guide model responses.
 Each model behaves differently, so experimentation is key.

+_AI quality emerges from the interaction between models, contexts, and prompts - each influencing the others in a dynamic system._

 {% link
    source="anthropic"